functorz-tech/momen_doc/changelog/product-release.md

 ### IV.
 Bugfixes

 1. Resolved issues related to the Mirror feature.
-2. Fixed bugs causing unexpected behavior during project interactions.
+2. Fixed bugs causing unexpected action during project interactions.

 ### VI.
 What We Are Currently Working On